jiyuc/jiyuc.github.io/_pages/cv.md

 My research focuses on the practical applications of NLP and large language models (LLMs) to address real-world challenges in healthcare.
 I’ve developed automatic solutions for extracting key information from electronic breast cancer follow-up treatment records, accelerating clinical research and decision-making.
 I also created an NLP-based automated quality assessment system for biological databases, enhancing the reliability of gene and protein function knowledge to support protein research.
 Additionally, I proposed an innovative approach to integrate bio-ontologies into machine learning frameworks, significantly improving the accuracy of gene function data quality assessments.

-At CSIRO, I led efforts to improve the explainability of LLMs for suicide ideation prediction in mental health, and directed a team in comprehensive evaluations of LLMs on affective computing tasks, including cross-lingual and cross-cultural emotion detection and time-series valence/arousal regression.
-I supervise researchers from national key research labs of other countries, leading projects that involve close cross-national, cross-institutional, and cross-domain collaboration.
-Currently, I’m working on an scientific exploratory research project that aims to assist clinical psychologists in identifying emotion regulation patterns from large-scale social media data, finding effective ways to help people build resilience for mental health.
+At CSIRO, I led efforts to improve the explainability of LLMs safeguard for suicide ideation prediction on social media.
+I also lead a team to work on the comprehensive evaluations of LLMs on a range of affective computing tasks, including cross-lingual and cross-cultural emotion detection and temporal sentiment regression.
+I provide supervision to researchers from corporate/major government of other countries, supporting projects that involve close cross-national, cross-institutional, and cross-domain collaboration.
+Currently, I’m working on a scientific exploratory research project that aims to assist clinical psychologists to find emotion regulation patterns from large-scale social media data, composing effective strategies to help people build resilience for mental health.

 📩 Contact Me in